rebdev/suspensions-for-bbpress/README.md

 # rabbp-suspension

-Adds a 'suspended' role that denies commenting ability within bbPress
+Adds a bbPress 'suspended' role that denies commenting ability and is removed with wp-cron after suspend period expires